 Source: Noda Kazuo, Zaibatsu; Chūō Kōronsha 1967

-The economic purge General McArthur was ordered to carry out by the Joint Chiefs of Staff was part of a larger political purge devised in 1946.
+The economic purge General McArthur was ordered to carry out by the Joint Chiefs of Staff was part of a more extensive political purge devised in 1946.
 All top zaibatsu as well as other business leaders were regarded as "active exponents of militant nationalism and aggression"; companies earmarked for dissolution were selected for "being conspicuously monopolistic".
-In total, sixteen zaibatsu were targeted for complete dismantlement, and twenty-six for reorganization after dissolution: in 1947 Asano, Furukawa, Nakajima, Nissan, Nomura, and Ōkura were designated for total dissolution, Yasuda dissolved itself in 1946.
+In total, sixteen zaibatsu were targeted for complete dismantlement, and twenty-six for reorganisation after dissolution: in 1947 Asano, Furukawa, Nakajima, Nissan, Nomura, and Ōkura were designated for total dissolution, Yasuda dissolved itself in 1946.
 The family assets were seized, holding companies eliminated, and interlocking directorships, essential to the old system of inter-company coordination, outlawed.
 This "deconcentration" process did not always move smoothly; the Communist victory in China and the heightening of the Cold War made the U.S. lose interest in pursuing economic reform in Japan.
 In 1951, the purge was rescinded.

 It was argued that by freeing the former zaibatsu subsidiaries, Japan's postwar economy saw a much fiercer market competition evolve which in turn triggered a remarkable economic growth.
-Companies could now make decisions based on what they perceived to be to their own advantage rather than to adhere to an overall group strategy.
-Uemura Kōgorō (植村甲午郎, 1894-1978), a former president of Japan's most influential business organization Keidanren (日本経済団体連合会 Nippon Keizai-dantai Rengōkai) admitted that the "zaibatsu dissolution was a major factor in Japan's high postwar growth".
+Companies could now make decisions based on what they perceived to be to their advantage rather than to adhere to an overall group strategy.
+Uemura Kōgorō (植村甲午郎, 1894-1978), a former president of Japan's most influential business organisation Keidanren (日本経済団体連合会 Nippon Keizai-dantai Rengōkai) admitted that the "zaibatsu dissolution was a major factor in Japan's high postwar growth".

 - Eisele, Ursula, Holdinggesellschaften in Japan: Entwicklung, Verbot, Wiederzulassung und aktueller Rechtsrahmen; Tübingen 2004 (in German)